IGVF-DACC/igvfd/cdk/HOWTO.md

   <img src="./images/howto/swap-opensearch_3.png" alt="Swap Opensearch 3" width="500">
 </p>

-6. Commit, push, and deploy changes through all environments (dev, staging, sandbox prod).
+6. Commit, push, and deploy changes through all environments (dev, staging, sandbox, prod).
 For each environment:

    a.
 Check that old cluster is gone.